research-software-directory/research-software-directory/docs/zotero.md

 a URL; without it, whatever you're adding is just hearsay.

 1. Synchronize with the Zotero server.
-1. On the right-hand side, select the ``Miscellaneous`` folder (or, you could try to find a more appropriate folder, but know that that won't matter for anything related to the Research Software Directory -- it does not use the folder structure from Zotero, just the items that are in it).
+1. On the left-hand side, select the ``Miscellaneous`` folder (or, you could try to find a more appropriate folder, but know that that won't matter for anything related to the Research Software Directory -- it does not use the folder structure from Zotero, just the items that are in it).
 1. Click the `Add by identifier` button.